- The Department Today

 M.A., International Relations, University of Essex

 Michaela Mattes specializes in International Relations.
 Her research and teaching interests lie at the intersection of international conflict and cooperation.
 She focuses on two related sets of questions.
-First, she studies the design and effects of security institutions, such as conflict management agreements and military alliances, in order to understand which types of agreements work, why they are effective, when they are more or less likely to succeed, and why they are designed the way they are.
+First, she studies how adversaries manage and resolve diagreements between them.
+Much of her focus has been on the design and effects of security institutions, such as conflict management agreements and military alliances, in order to understand which types of agreements work, why they are effective, when they are more or less likely to succeed, and why they are designed the way they are.
+More recently, she has been working on how hostile countries reconcile in the absence of binding agreements.
 Second, she examines the role of domestic politics in countries’ foreign policy behavior and especially their willingness and ability to pursue international cooperation.
 She was a Co-PI on an NSF-funded data collection project on changes in leaders' domestic supporting coalitions and is currently a Co-PI on a DoD Minerva-funded project on domestic security institutions.
 Her work has appeared in American Journal of Political Science, International Organization, Journal of Politics, International Studies Quarterly, Journal of Conflict Resolution, Journal of Peace Research, and Conflict Management and Peace Science.

 “Measuring Change in Source of Leader Support: The CHISOLS Dataset” (with Brett Ashley Leeds and Naoko Matsumura).
 Journal of Peace Research 53(2): 259-267 (March 2016).

 “Leadership Turnover and Foreign Policy Change: Societal Interests, Domestic Institutions, and Voting in the United Nations” (with Royce Carroll and Brett Ashley Leeds).
 International Studies Quarterly 59(2): 280-290 (June 2015).